coolcrowd/worker-service/api.md

 + Attributes (object)
     + answer: Why did the chicken cross the road? (string, required) - the answer of the worker to a creative-view.
-    + experiment: 13 (number, required) - represents the experiment the worker is currentyl working on.
+    + experiment: 13 (number, required) - represents the experiment the worker is currently working on.

 + Parameters
     + workerId: 1882 (required, number) - The worker-id is used by crowdcontrol to identify the individual worker.
 An worker-id can be obtained by either calling GET /next or if the platform needs an email through POST emails.